20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ## Assumptions made explicit

-In formalizing Hedger Ledger, we had to make explicit some assumptions that were kept implicit in the paper.
+In formalizing Ledger-Hedger, we had to make explicit some assumptions that were kept implicit in the paper.

 - PAYOFFS ARE DEFINED WRT FLOWS, AND NOT BY FIRST DEFINING AN OUTCOME SPACE AND THEN DEFINING PAYOFFS ON OUTCOMES